canonical/rockcraft/docs/tutorials/getting-started-with-flask.rst

 .. include:: /reuse/tutorials/setup.rst

 .. note::
     This tutorial required version ``1.5.2`` or later for Rockcraft.
-Check the version of Rockcraft using ``rockcraft --version``.
+Check your version using ``rockcraft --version``.
 If you have an older version of Rockcraft installed, use
     ``sudo snap refresh rockcraft --channel latest/stable`` to get the latest stable version of Rockcraft.